Sky Q has been around for more than a year now, first launching as a premium service but now offered as the de facto

 Then there is the ability to turn your Sky Q Mini boxes into Wi-Fi extenders - additional hotspots dotted around the home.
 This also uses the powerline connection, but will only work if you also have Sky Broadband and the Sky Q Hub router.

 You get full access to all the Sky Q features through the Mini box, be that live TV, watch recordings stored on the main Sky Q boxes, or view on demand content.
 The only obvious difference is that the EPG does not have picture-in-picture view of live programming on other channels - that's only available on the main Sky Q 2TB or 1TB boxes.

 In addition, even if you have a Sky Q 2TB box capable of playing 4K content, the Sky Q Mini boxes can still only play video in Full HD.

 Sky Q Touch remote

 The latest remote adds touch, so there is less button pressing and more swiping to help you get around.
 It's also a Bluetooth remote, so there's no need for line-of-sight, perfect for those who want to hide the Sky Q box out of sight.

-It also features a built-in microphone, and in the future it will be offering voice as a search option, which is also scheduled to be activiated in early 2017.
+It also features a built-in microphone, and in the future it will be offering voice as a search option, which is also scheduled to be activated in the coming months.

 Sky Q Hub